What's in the gaiwan?

 A perfect choice for sweet tooths! 🍬

-Zheng Shan Xiao Zhong - Image 1
+Photo of Zheng Shan Xiao Zhong number 1

-Zheng Shan Xiao Zhong - Image 2
+Photo of Zheng Shan Xiao Zhong number 2

 Zheng Shan Xiao Zhong

-Yesterday, we tried a couple of interesting teas with the guys 🌟 One of them was Zheng Shan Xiao Zhong (正山小种) ‘sweet potato’.
+One of them was Zheng Shan Xiao Zhong (正山小种) "sweet potato".
 It is classified as a red tea (which we call black tea in the West).

-It’s a late-April harvest from the Wu Yi Mountains area (elevation 500–550 meters) in the northern part of Fujian Province.
+Late-April harvest from the Wu Yi Mountains area (elevation 500–550 meters) in the northern part of Fujian Province.

 History

-The name of the tea translates to ‘tea from the right mountains,’ which relates to the period after the Opium Wars in the early 20th century.
+The name of the tea translates to "tea from the right mountains", which relates to the period after the Opium Wars in the early 20th century.
 External capital flowed into China, intensifying competition, including in the tea industry.
 Many new types of tea appeared, including red teas that were not authentic Xiao Zhong.
-To protect the trademark and quality, the real Xiao Zhong was called Zheng Shan, meaning ‘true’, while teas similar to it, harvested from surrounding mountains, were called Wai Shan Cha (外山茶), meaning ‘tea from the outer mountains.’
+To protect the trademark and quality, the real Xiao Zhong was called Zheng Shan, meaning "true", while teas similar to it, harvested from surrounding mountains, were called Wai Shan Cha (外山茶), meaning "tea from the outer mountains".

 It's worth noting that in today's Chinese tea market, the issue of substituting real Xiao Zhong with a similar tea from 'outer mountains' remains unchanged.
 This can be said about almost any quality material.